sauravtom/GameOfThrones_Downloader.py/README.md

-Script to download videos from wgofo.com
+Script to download videos from wgofo.com (not sure if its completely legal though)